Scottish Enduro Series

 - Bikes may be scrutinised before departing to ride the course.

 - All bikes must have bar plugs and be in perfect working order.

 - The race directors have the right to deny entry to the event if they feel a bike is not of a suitable standard.

 - Riders must wear a certified helmet (xc or full face) at all times, including transfer sections.
 Riders found not wearing a helmet may be disqualified.

-- Gloves are mandatory, knee, elbow and back protection are strongly recommended.
+- Whilst not mandotory, gloves, knee, elbow and back protection are strongly recommended.

 Each competitor should be completely self-sufficient.
 It is recommended that each rider carries the following items:

 - Mobile phone.
 An emergency contact number will be provided at registration.